cmosongo/popcorn-pilot/README.md

 # popcorn-pilot
 popcorn-pilot is a simple movie recommendation system based of a challenge.
-The purpose of the challenge is to develop a system providing more accurate and personalized movie recommendations.
+The purpose of the challenge is to develop a system providing more accurate and personalised movie recommendations.
 The solution will not only increase user engagement but also improve subscription renewals, making a significant impact in the world of entertainment.

 ## Challenge Breakdown
-The challenge involves the use of pre-existing user data and a current movie catalog to deliver personalized movie recommendations and can be chategorized in the following steps
+The challenge involves the use of preexisting user data and a current movie catalogue to deliver personalised movie recommendations and can be categorised in the following steps

 *[Data Analysis]()*
 - Data Cleaning